MathGeniusJodie/morewrong.org/output/bayes-theorem-proves-i-m-right-about-ever.md

 If all else fails, Bayesian reasoning offers one final escape hatch: anthropic reasoning.
 Whenever faced with overwhelming evidence against your beliefs, simply claim:

-> "Given that I exist in a universe where I am right, it is not surprising that I believe I am right."
+> “Given that I exist in a universe where I am right, it is not surprising that I believe I am right.”

 With this maneuver, you can maintain **total epistemic dominance** while appearing profoundly wise.